-Dear Coach or Athletic Director:
+Dear Coach and Athletic Director:

-As your team moves closer to qualifying for the State Final Tournament, you will be required to complete the State Qualifier Data Form online which includes administrative staff, coaching history, season record, and roster.
+As your Girls Soccer team moves closer to qualifying for the State Final Tournament, you will be required to complete the State Qualifier Data Form online which includes administrative staff, coaching history, season record, and roster.
 These forms provide the IHSA with the necessary team data printed in the State Final program.
 Please submit this information to us by the following deadlines:

-'''

-May 18 (midnight) --Class 1A

-May 25 (midnight) --Class 2A and 3A
+May 23 (midnight) --Class 1A May 30 (midnight) --Class 2A and 3A

-'''

-The link to the State Qualifier Data Form is located in your IHSA Schools Center.
+The link to the State Qualifier Data Form can be found in your IHSA Schools Center.